keepaliveit-staging/staging.keepaliveit.co.uk/_pages/jobs.markdown

 permalink: /jobs
 classes:
   - about
 excerpt: "Looking for a career in I.T?
-Learn what it's like to work for Keep-Alive I.T and have a look to see if there's any positions that you may be interested in."
+Learn what it's like to work for Keep-Alive I.T and have a look to see if there's any open job positions that you (or a friend) may be interested in applying for."

 header:
   overlay_image: /assets/images/job.jpg